Pecnut/course-intro-to-cpp/README.md

 ## Part 0.
 Setting up C++

-In this class, we are going to be using C++ as it is installed on the college computers.
-If you want to use your own machine, that's OK too, but the setup can be a bit awkward and we are unlikely to have time to support it.
-In case you want to install C++ on your own machine, the instructions are included [in the appendix](#appendix).
+In this class, we are going to be using C++ as it is installed on the college computers running Windows.
+Everything in these instructions will work just fine on your personal Mac or Linux machines.
+However. if you want to use your own Windows machine, that's OK too, but the setup can be a bit awkward and we are unlikely to have time to support it.
+In case you want to install a C++ compiler on your own Windows computer, the instructions are included [in the appendix](#appendix).

 For some programming languages, like Matlab, there is just one program you need to open to write your code and then run it.
 For others, like C++, you will need one program to write your code, and then one program to *compile* it.